ThuraAung1601/faster-kan/README.md

 The rationale of doing so is that these RSWAF functions can approximate the B-spline basis (up to a linear transformation), they are easy to calculate while having uniform grids.

+In the latest edition user can choose if the inverse of the denominator (1/h) is a learnable parameter.
+(Still experimental functionality as of 5/17/2024)

 Results of approximation of a 3-rd order spline for a [28*28,256,10] efficient-KAN are shown in the figure below (code in [notebook](draw_spline_basis.ipynb)).